ScoutmasterBucky/ScoutmasterBucky/site/other-awards/BSA-Aquatics-Supervision-Paddle-Craft-Safety/index.md

 ![BSA Aquatics Supervision Paddle Craft Safety Award]({{imageSmb}})
 </div><div>

 Float trips are popular Scouts BSA, Venturing, and Sea Scout activities.
 Safety Afloat awareness training provides guidelines for safe float trips and is required of unit leaders, but does not provide the skill training mandated by those guidelines.
-Aquatics Supervision: Paddle Craft Safety—Basic expands Safety Afloat training to include the skills, as well as the knowledge, needed for a unit leader to confidently supervise canoeing or kayaking excursions om flat water.
-Persons completing the training should be better able to access their preparation to supervise paddle craft activities.
 The training is open to any registered adult leader, BSA Scout youth member, Venturer, Sea Scout, or Explorer who is age 15 or older.
 The training must be conducted by a council approved instructor, takes roughly eight hours, and is valid for three years.

 Adult and youth first aid training, including CPR, is an important safety consideration for all Scouting activities, not just boating.
 First aid training is not included in the Paddle Craft Safety course with the expectation that the leader has addressed that need separately, as noted in the course material and on the training card.